Week 13:

 1. Choose one of the two options.

-3. Identify any controls that you may need (e.g., weather, population density) – this (or these) will serve as your treatment or exposure variable(s), \(x\).
+3. Identify the controls (e.g., weather, population density) that you want to include.
+This (or these) will serve as your treatment or exposure variable(s), \(x\).

 • Including control variables in the regression explains a portion of the variation in your data leaving your variable of interest to explain the remaining variation.

 You are responsible for merging or joining your datasets.
-This means that you must identify the common unit of analysis in each of your datasets and aggregate data if necessary.
+This means that you must identify the unit of analysis in your datasets and aggregate data to the common unit of analysis.